paulstephane/paulstephane.github.io/PDR-Preview.md

 When listening to the PowerDAC-R in others' systems, I always connected their high-end USB sources using ECDesign's own UT96 USB to optical converter.
 This small converter is a very basic model that costs only 150€: it does not contain fancy clocks, power regulators, isolation, etc...
 This is clearly not a piece of equipment one would normally find in a "high-end" digital chain.
 Yet, during these listening sessions, it never seemed to get in the way.
 How could that be?
 I can only conclude that the PowerDAC does correct for the high-level jitter associated with a Toslink connection while benefitting from the Toslink's perfect galvanic isolation from the source.

 I also tested the PowerDAC-R using a Farad 5-volt power supply and could find no difference in sound quality – this was not the case with the previous DA96ETF DAC.
 The PowerDAC requires only 200mA of power at 5v.
-The small linear power supply provided by ECDesigns has a “reservoir capacitance” of 18800uF.
+The small linear power supply provided by ECdesigns has a “reservoir capacitance” of 18800uF.
 The low bandwidth data communication inside the DAC also contributes to power supply “immunity”.